 - Normally, meetings of the Complaints Committee will take place in private.
-Neither the complainer or counsel will be present. - Normally, representations to the Complaints Committee shall be made in writing. - All papers provided to the Faculty from the complainer, and from counsel shall be provided to all members of the Complaints Committee for their consideration before they meet.
+Neither the complainer nor the Advocate will be present. - Normally, representations to the Complaints Committee will be in writing. - All papers provided to the Faculty from the complainer, and from the Advocate - will be provided toall members of theComplaintsCommittee for theirconsideration beforethey meet.